Timmoth/Sapling/README.md

 There is a script `sprt.bat` which contains the command to run a cutechess-cli SPRT test.
 Ensure that you've configured CuteChess to point to both `dev` and `base` engines before hand, and also update the opening book + endgame table base to point to one on your system.

 ## NNUE
-I'm in the process of training a  (768 -> 1024)x2 -> 8 network starting from random weights using self play data generation and bullet trainer.
-Expect the engine to get much stronger in the weeks.
+I'm in the process of training a (768x8->1024)x2-8 network starting from random weights using self play data generation and bullet trainer.
+Expect the engine to get much stronger as I improve the network.
 Check [here](https://github.com/Timmoth/Sapling/tree/main/Sapling.Engine/Resources/WeightsHistory) to see the sequence of networks starting from scratch and the training logs.

 ## Resources:
 - [Chess Programming Wiki](https://www.chessprogramming.org/)